Corbin Carroll Player Props: Diamondbacks vs. Nationals

-Corbin Carroll and his .475 on-base percentage over his past 10 games (90 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Washington Nationals and Josiah Gray on May 5 at 9:40 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll and his .821 slugging percentage over his past 10 games, take on starter Trevor Williams and the Washington Nationals at Chase Field, Sunday at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Rangers.
+He reached base in both of his plate appearances in his previous game against the Nationals.

 Corbin Carroll Game Info & Props vs. the Nationals